-Abstract- Every business is a people business.
-At the heart of every successful business are the people who make things happen.
-Human capital is its most valuable resource, which provides the solid foundation needed to build long-term profitability and ongoing success of an organization.
-Therefore, businesses must constantly seek new and innovative ways to attract and retain a top-notch workforce, and motivate them to perform to their fullest potential.
-The evidence from the literature review, the key success factor of business innovative and motivated human resource.
-Top management responsible for creating a positive organizational environment by intervening cooperative relationship within functional departments for innovation and creativity in organizational interfaces.
-Everything can be imitated but competent and innovative workforce cannot be imitated and it becomes a distinctive resource regarded as a competitive advantage.
+- 8 Every business is a people business.
+At the heart of every successful business are the people - who make things happen.
+Human capital is its most valuable resource, which provides the - solid foundation needed to build long-term profitability and ongoing success of an - organization.
+Therefore, businesses must constantly seek new and innovative ways to attract - and retain a top-notch workforce, and motivate them to perform to their fullest potential.
+The - evidence from the literature review, the key success factor of business is human capital. - Human capital is an investment (HRD) in expectation of positive rate of return (innovation - and creativity).
+Everything can be imitated but competent and innovative workforce cannot - be imitated and it becomes distinctive resource regarded as competitive advantage.
+If you - 17 corporate, focus on building and retaining human capital.